code-flow/aiwriter/readme.txt

 === Important note ===

 Please note this is a Software-as-a-Service (SaaS) plugin.
-You need an [AiWriter](https://aiwriter.space) account to use this plugin.
+You need an [AiWriter](https://aiwriter.space) account as well as an OpenAI API key to use this plugin.
 However, there is a free plan available.
-Simply register with the Newsetter and try AiWriter for free for 7 days.
+Simply [register with the Newsletter](https://aiwriter.space/7-day-trial.html) and try AiWriter for free for 7 days.

 == Installation ==